-With the data readily available on a dashboard, executives and leaders no longer have to request information from a data analyst.
+With the data readily available on an executive dashboard, executives and leaders no longer have to request information from a data analyst.
 Analysts can work in the background while users can access the information they need at any time.
 It’s a win-win!

 Which metrics and KPIs should I put on a dashboard?

-Choosing the metrics and KPIs to track is an important part of the dashboard design process.
-Dashboards are built as a direct response to the needs of your team or business.
+Choosing the business metrics and KPIs to track is an important part of the dashboard design process.
+KPI dashboards are built as a direct response to the needs of your team or business.